vladdou/ms4-of-stories-shop/README.md

 ### Code

--How to build a blog application with Django is from [Djangocentral]( https://djangocentral.com/building-a-blog-application-with-django/) and [Codemy.com](https://www.youtube.com/watch?v=B40bteAMM_M)
+How to build a blog application with Django is from [Djangocentral]( https://djangocentral.com/building-a-blog-application-with-django/) and [Codemy.com](https://www.youtube.com/watch?v=B40bteAMM_M)

--How to build a Django contact form is from [OrdinaryCoders](https://ordinarycoders.com/blog/article/build-a-django-contact-form-with-email-backend)
+How to build a Django contact form is from [OrdinaryCoders](https://ordinarycoders.com/blog/article/build-a-django-contact-form-with-email-backend)

 ### Content
  Blog post text about mud cloth fabrics is from [here](https://en.wikipedia.org/wiki/B%C3%B2g%C3%B2lanfini)